Trump can probably pardon himself, but has no plan to - Giuliani

 Both Russia and Trump deny collusion, and the president has denied obstructing the probe.

+Giuliani noted that the political ramifications of a self-pardon could be severe.
+Giuliani told NBC’s “Meet the Press with Chuck Todd” that “the president of the United States pardoning himself would just be unthinkable.
+And it would lead to probably an immediate impeachment.”

+Under the Constitution, a president can be impeached by the House of Representatives and then removed from office by the Senate.

-The possibility of Trump pardoning himself appeared to be raised in a Jan.
-29 letter from his lawyers to Mueller, published by the New York Times on Saturday, arguing that the president could not have obstructed the probe given the powers granted to him by the Constitution.
+The possibility of a self-pardon appeared to be raised in a Jan.
+29 letter from Trump’s lawyers to Mueller, published by the New York Times on Saturday, arguing that the president could not have obstructed the probe given the powers granted to him by the Constitution.

 “It remains our position that the President’s actions here, by virtue of his position as the chief law enforcement officer, could neither constitutionally nor legally constitute obstruction because that would amount to him obstructing himself, and that he could, if he wished, terminate the inquiry, or even exercise his power to pardon if he so desired,” Trump’s lawyers wrote.